Fogo Island Inn is 10 years old this year — here's a look at this unique corner of Newfoundland — the people, places, food and landscapes.

 You can explore Fogo Island and nearby Change Islands via the footpaths and boardwalks that islanders have long used to get around.
 Many of the communities are isolated — Joe Batt's Arm, Tilting, Seldom Come By are among 11 on Fogo Island — and all are worth visiting, for their tiny museums, artisans and stark but beautiful landscapes, carpeted in sub-arctic plants and wild flowers.

-Look for a coastal hiking route, or climb to the top of Brimstone Head (known as one of the Four corners of the Flat Earth) to survey the landscape, at least to the edge!
+Look for a coastal hiking route, or climb to the top of Brimstone Head (known as one of the Four Corners of the Flat Earth) to survey the landscape, being careful not to fall off the edge!

 FOGO ISLAND FOOD